apiaryio/abagnale/README.md

 Abagnale attempts to give all elements within the structure a unique ID, even for elements it does not know.
 It accomplishes this by crawling the element contents and looking for structures that look like other elements.

+Along with unique IDs it also attempts to give each element a unique URI fragment that is safe to use in a URL and based on the element's unique ID.
+This can be found in a link relation called `uri-fragment`.

-See the [test output](https://github.com/apiaryio/abagnale/tree/master/test/output) directory for examples of generated IDs.
+See the [test output](https://github.com/apiaryio/abagnale/tree/master/test/output) directory for examples of generated IDs and URI fragments.

 It is named after [Frank Abagnale](https://en.wikipedia.org/wiki/Frank_Abagnale), one of the most notorious tricksters ever known.
 He forged several fake IDs, a pilots license with which he flew over a million miles, faked being a college professor, worked as a fake chief resident pediatrician, and worked in the Louisiana State Attorney General's office with a fake degree from Harvard before being caught.